rianvdm/pm-resources/llm-prompts/review-prd.md

   - Find accurate technical details for requirements.
   - Link to relevant docs for context.

-When drafting or reviewing a PRD, **start by searching the wiki** for related work to avoid duplicating efforts or missing important context.
+When reviewing a PRD, **start by searching the wiki** for related work to check for duplication or missing context.

 ---